radiumWater256/storm-glass/README.md

 # A Note to T.A.s and/or Lectuer

-Due to a massive offline change, github cannot correctly determine me and my group mates' code contribution, with my group mate's approvel, a list of contribution is written below to show the coontribution of each of us in the system, in terms of function.
+Due to a massive offline change, github cannot correctly determine me and my group mates' code contribution, with my group mate's approvel, a list of contribution is written below to show the contribution of each of us in the system, in terms of function.

 - int main()
 	- 90% Cheung Chun Ho